samheutmaker/hyper-local/README.md

 # hyper-local
-A MEAN stack app for posting and finding events near you.
+An API for finding and posting events near you.